BitBoxSwiss/bitbox-base/docs/overview.md

 Because we respect an individual's right to privacy, we decided to build the BitBoxBase.

 Running a Bitcoin node makes you a direct network participant, giving you additional security and privacy.
-And Bitcoin as a decentralized system is better off with it (see [blog post](https://medium.com/shiftcrypto/we-need-bitcoin-full-nodes-economic-ones-fd17efcb61fb) for additional details).
+And Bitcoin as a decentralized system is better off with it.

 ## Our goals